 We also cannot grow our way to energy independence.
-Ethanol interests have shaped the renewables dialog for years, limiting the discussion to single-alcohol fuels like ethanol, conveniently, made from corn.
+Corn ethanol interests have shaped the renewable fuel dialog for years, limiting the discussion to single-alcohol fuels like ethanol, conveniently, made from corn.
 This year, 39 percent of America’s corn crop was allocated to produce ethanol.

 There is a profound energy, economic and environmental connection to the trash and wastes we humans generate daily.

 - Increasing global demand for energy

 - Decreasing fossil fuel supplies